easerural188722/easeruralrepo/README.md

-The 18th century saw the emergence of the Industrial Revolution, beginning in Britain and later spreading to other parts of Europe and the world, leading to profound changes in economic production and society.
+The rise of mercantilism in the 18th century led to increased government intervention in the economy, including tariffs, subsidies, and trade monopolies aimed at promoting national wealth and power.